Jurickson Profar Player Props: Rockies vs. Nationals

 - Profar had a .331 OBP and batted .243.

-- Profar drove in a run in 41 games last season out of 164 (25.0%), including multiple RBIs in 9.1% of those games (15 times) and three or more RBIs on six occasions..
+- Profar picked up an RBI in 25.0% of his games last year (41 of 164), with two or more RBIs in 15 of those games (9.1%).
+He had three or more RBIs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.